-We work with independent investigative reporters to produce deeply reported journalism that we publish in partnership with a wide variety of print, broadcast and digital media outlets — allowing us to bring investigative reporting to diverse audiences.
-Our editors provide diverse freelance reporters with expert editorial guidance, a team of researchers, and funds to cover their travel, time and other reporting costs.
+We work with independent investigative reporters to produce deeply reported journalism that we publish in partnership with a wide variety of print, broadcast and digital media outlets — allowing us to bring investigative reporting to a range of audiences.
+Our editors provide freelance reporters with expert editorial guidance, a team of researchers, and funds to cover their travel, time and other reporting costs.
 We are committed to reporting from the ground level, finding stories and sources among the communities most affected by wrongdoing.
 Our work enables groundbreaking journalism that would otherwise be impossible.

 OUR TRACK RECORD